When Your Pet Dies in Korea: What You Need to Do

 The 30 days are yours

 The reporting window gives you 30 days.
-You do not need to file the paperwork the same day your pet dies.
+You do not need to file the paperwork the same day your registered dog dies.
 Take the time you need.
-When you are ready, the process at animal.go.kr or the district office is straightforward: log in or bring your ARC, find your pet's registration record, and mark the status as deceased.
+When you are ready, use animal.go.kr or the city, county, or district office.
 The office can walk you through it if the Korean-language interface is a barrier.

-The cremation and the report are independent steps.
-You can arrange cremation first and file the report afterward, or the reverse.
-Both need to be done within 30 days of the death.
+The funeral or disposal step and the registration report are separate tasks.
+You can arrange the funeral first and file the report afterward, or the reverse.
+The report must be filed within 30 days of the death.

 Frequently asked questions